stuible/VCH-homehealth/pages/modules/introduction/more/community-health.md

       image: modules/intro/topic/clinicians/InterprofessionalCollaboration.svg
     - part: half
       title: Take Action
-      text: Watch the video and reflect on the model of interprofessional collaboration, What are your strengths and areas for growth when it comes to collobarating with a team?
+      text: Watch the video and reflect on the model of interprofessional collaboration.
+What are your strengths and areas for growth when it comes to collaborating with a team?
       youtube: https://www.youtube.com/embed/8_2KXroUKRQ

   - section: